Matir/blog/_posts/2018-08-02-attacker-community-def-con-26-badge.md

 immediately redoing the board, but decided to try to "make it work" in the interests of time.
 I ended up attaching the displays using segments of hookup wires.
 It wasn't the best option, but it got the job done.

+### Final Design ###

+The final electronic design ended up with:

+- BT832A module containing nRF52810 SoC
+- HT16K33 LED Display Driver (8x16 memory mapped)
+- 4 dual 14-segment LED displays
+- 2xAAA battery holder providing 3V nominal
+- A 5-way joystick for user control

+There's a handful of other passives (both bulk and bypass capacitance, an indicator LED for BLE status, etc.).
+Internal pull-ups were adequate for the I2C lines to the HT16K33.
+In production firmware, the reset pin is disabled to avoid spurious resets.
+On the prototype board, there's a reset button with an RC circuit for debounce.

 ## Assembly ##